-This new device mimics Microsoft’s Surface Pro line, using the Chrome OS instead of Microsoft Windows.
-It redefines what the Chrome OS can do on a convertible tablet, compared to Android.
-The Duet comes with a 10.1-inch screen, a magnetically attached keyboard with trackpad, and 128 GB of internal RAM for US$199.99.
+This new device mimics Microsoft’s Surface Pro line, using Chrome OS instead of Microsoft Windows.
+It redefines what the Chrome OS can do on a convertible tablet compared to Android.
+The Duet comes with a 10.1-inch screen, a magnetically attached keyboard with a trackpad, and 128 GB of internal RAM for US$199.99.

 The response to both the Pixel C and Pixel Slate was so poor that Google abandoned plans to make its own Chrome OS-powered tablets.

 The Duet, released last month, is Lenovo’s attempt to fill that niche with a new Chromebook form factor that runs Android and Linux apps within Chrome OS.
 It is a 2-in-1 device that also is compatible with an MSI stylus for drawing and handwriting.
 However, it does not come with one.